ih27/metrowalkdc/README.md

 # TODO #

+* Support 2 languages (English and Hindi)

+# DONE #
+Create a custom app launcher icon and include it at multiple resolutions

+Support portrait and landscape mode and prevent this rotation from destroying the activity **<- USED for Landmark Details only**

-* Never crash or leave user in a bad state!
+Never crash or leave user in a bad state!
 If something goes wrong, present a helpful Dialog to the user
-* Support portrait and landscape mode (UI components should not be cut off if user switches to landscape) and prevent this rotation from destroying the activity (recommendation is to provide both a portrait and landscape XML layout for each screen and to utilize onSaveInstanceState)
-* Support 2 languages (English and a language of your choice - use http://translate.google.com if you don't know another language).
-You don't need to dynamically translate JSON WMATA or Yelp data, but you should have translations for your app title, settings screen labels, etc..
-For example, you don't need translations for the phrase "Foggy Bottom" that comes from the JSON.
-* Don't forget to create a custom app launcher icon and include it at multiple resolutions

-# DONE #
 Walking directions functionality should use an Explicit Intent

 Share functionality should use an Implicit Intent